How to Edit Multi-Camera Footage Automatically in Adobe Premiere Pro (Easiest Method in 2025)

 ✅ Frequently asked questions 💬

 Step 1.
-Open a new project in Premiere Pro and add your audio and video files to the sequence.
+After organizing footage, open a new project in Premiere Pro and add your audio and video files to the sequence to get your multi-camera editing workflow started.

 Do not use Premiere Pro's [Multi-Camera Source Sequence] feature.
 Instead, place video and audio on separate tracks.